pennapps/discord-email-bot/README.md

    .vstatus -> This help message

 Admin commands:
- - A domain must be added before users can be verified.
  - Use .rolechange instead of server settings to change the name of the verified role.
    .enableonjoin -> Enables verifying users on join .disableonjoin -> Disables verifying users on join